BenrickSmit/GeneralCXXTemplate/README.md

 # GeneralCXXTemplate
-An all encompassing C++ template file structure for my needs.
-Allows the addition of Libraries, and Google tests as well as Boost
+An all encompassing C++ Project template file structure for my needs.
+It allows the addition of Libraries, Google Test as well as Boost with CMake and CPack